 A successful business knows when to bend, pivot and change to accommodate forces more powerful than itself, a process that requires business agility.
 Business agility can be used to adjust to market changes in addition to internal business changes.

 What Is Business Agility?

-Business agility then is an organizational method to help businesses adapt quickly to market changes.
-That means external changes, but also internal changes.
-If a business is set up to respond rapidly and with the flexibility to customer demands, then they are more likely to live another day to serve and keep those customers.
+Business agility is an organizational method to help businesses adapt quickly to market changes that are either external or internal.
+If a business is set up to respond rapidly and with the flexibility to meet customer demands, they’re more likely to thrive and keep those customers.

 Origins of Business Agility

 The history of business agility as a concept begins with software development.
 It’s part of the agile framework that originated as a means to address the problems of changing requirements and uncertain outcomes due to the complexity of the technological project.
 The complexity of systems also lent itself to a fast-changing environment.
 The agile framework was developed to take advantage of the ever-changing project environments.